aodendaal/aspnetboilerplate-core-ng/cleantemplate.md

 *Initial Catalog* is the name you want to use for the database.

 ## 4. Restore NuGet Packages
-We will use the .NET Core Shared Framework Host to restore the projects' NuGet packages and run our Entity Framework Core commands.
+We will use the .NET Core Shared Framework Host (`dotnet`) to restore the projects' NuGet packages and run our Entity Framework Core commands.

 Open PowerShell, navigate to the __/aspnet-core__ directory and run
 ```powershell